 - 1. The Local Government (Miscellaneous Provisions) Act 1976 requires that a District or Borough Council must issue a private hire vehicle with an identify plate or disc and that the proprietor should not use, or permit the use of, that vehicle without displaying the plate as directed by the Council.
 The Act also gives a District or Borough Council the discretion to grant a proprietor a dispensation from displaying the licence plate on their licensed private hire vehicle.
 Each application for a dispensation will be considered on its own merits.
 The overriding consideration will be public safety.
-The clear identification of a licensed vehicle is considered such a safety aspect, particularly when visiting such places as airports, seaports and the centre of large towns. - 2.
-Dispensations will not be granted as a matter of course.
+The clear identification of a licensed vehicle is considered such a safety aspect, particularly when visiting such places as airports, seaports and the centre of large towns. - Dispensations will not be granted as a matter of course.
 A clear case for the dispensation will have to be made by the proprietor to the Authority.
-In determining an application it will normally be the status of the passenger and the executive nature of the work that will indicate whether or not the dispensation should be granted.
-The high quality of the vehicle being used will be supportive of an application, but will not be the sole determining factor. - 3.
-If the proprietor of a private hire vehicle, or the driver of the vehicle, has ever been cautioned or convicted by any Authority of unlawfully plying for hire, they will not be granted a dispensation. - 4.
-The type of work which would be considered for the grant of a dispensation could be termed 'executive style' such work could include:- - (a) Contracts with senior personnel of large companies to carry managing directors or their clients. - (b) Contracts with national or local government or similar agencies to carry senior personnel and guest on official business - (c) The carriage of well-known personalities such as sports or 'pop stars' - (d) The carriage of the bride and/or groom to a wedding (but not guests)
+In determining an application it will normally be the nature of the work that will indicate whether or not the dispensation should be granted. - 3.
+If the proprietor of any novelty vehicle, or the driver of the vehicle, has ever been cautioned or convicted by any Authority of unlawfully plying for hire, they will not be granted a dispensation. - 4.
+Where a dispensation is granted, the vehicle must not display any indication that it is a private hire vehicle other than the Authority's credit card size Licence Plate affixed to the front inside windscreen and the window sticker clearly displayed in the rear window.